adrian-y1/TOPChess/README.md

 ## Overcoming Difficulties
 Thorough planning before and during implementation helped me overcome many of the challenges i faced throughout the project.
 Simulating board movements on a virtual chess board ([lichess](https://lichess.org/editor)) assisted me in breaking down and calculating the possible movements for each game piece by visualing them.
 The En Passant move for the Pawn was the most challenging one to create as i had never known or heard about it before.
 I used online resources such as the [chess](https://www.chess.com/terms/en-passant) website to help me understand the move and often asked [The Odin Project's discord](https://discord.gg/V75WSQG) community for assistance and feedback on my logical approaches and implementations to the problem.

 To make sure i kept my program modular and clean to the best of my ability i seperated large features into their own class/methods.
 To ensure that each method was doing one thing at a time, i broke down my larger methods into smaller problems whereby creating methods that each focus on solving one problem at a time and combining all of them at the end.
-To assist me with this i used [RuboCop](https://github.com/rubocop/rubocop) and [Ruby docs](https://rubyapi.org/) to find shorthand notations for objects/methods.
+To assist me with this i used [RuboCop](https://github.com/rubocop/rubocop) and [Ruby docs](https://rubyapi.org/) to find shorthand notations for objects/methods to make my code short and efficient while also keeping it readable.

 The larger my program got, the harder testing it became.
 Keeping my code modular and clean played a crucial part in making testing it easier.
 Creating dependency injections for objects also played a great role.